House Rules and Community Guidelines

 Ideas with a timeframe less than 15 minutes can only be published privately or sent in chat.
 Anything less than 15 minutes is too short term and most people will not be able to adequately react to your idea before it loses its point.
 You can publish a snapshot to chat.

-Moderators will hide a published idea if it violates any of the following seven (7) rules.
+Moderators will hide a published idea (no matter whether it is a written idea or video idea) if it violates any of the following seven (7) rules.
 A note will always be sent to the author in such a case.
 A publication should:

 - Be in the main language of the site section (for localized versions).
 English, for English, Japanese for Japanese, etc. The main section will be in English.